espruino/BangleApps/apps/boxclk/README.md

 * **suffix:** Adds a string to the end of the main string.
 For example, you can set "suffix": "%" to display "80%" for the battery percentage.

 * **disableSuffix:** Applies only to the "date" box.
 Set to true to disable the DayOfMonth suffix.
-This is used to remove the "st","nd","rd", or "th" from the DayOfMonth number
+This is used to remove the "st","nd","rd", or "th" from the DayOfMonth number.

 * **short:** Set to false to get the long format value of time, meridian, date, or DayOfWeek.
-Short formats are used by default,
+Short formats are used by default if not specified.

+* **shortMonth:** Set to false to get the long format value of the month.
+Short format is used by default if not specified.

 * **bg:** This specifies a custom background image, with the img property defining the name of the image file on the Bangle.js storage.